letsencrypt/cp-cps/CPS.md

 Except as expressly stated in this CPS or in a separate agreement with a Subscriber, ISRG does not make any representations or warranties regarding its products or services.
 ISRG represents and warrants, to the extent specified in this CPS, that:

-1. ISRG complies, in all material aspects, with the CP and this CPS,
+1. ISRG complies, in all material aspects, with the ISRG CP and this CPS,
 2. ISRG publishes and updates CRLs and OCSP responses on a regular basis,
 3. All certificates issued under this CPS will be verified in accordance with this CPS and meet the minimum requirements found herein and in the CAB Forum Baseline Requirements, and
 4. ISRG will maintain a repository of public information on its website.